Cambridge Audio 'P' series amplifiers.

 Balance was achieved by varying the feedback impedance, seen again in the later JLH 80W mosfet.
 The author would not recommend this approach which ties both amps with a single control, fixed and independent networks being considered safer and more reliable.
 The use of bistables and 1N914 signal diodes was a familiar hallmark of this series.

-The P60 was still available until the early '80s at a cost of about £289 with the matching T55 tuner at £169, both being rather expensive for the time.
-These designs have proved to be quite reliable, the use of the DIN input convention and the loud switch-on transient through the speakers being the predominant short-comings.
+The P60 was the culmination of the many lessons learned on the P50 and still available until the early '80s at a cost of about £289 with the matching T55 tuner at £169, both being rather expensive for the time.
+These designs have proved to be quite reliable compared to earlier attempts, the (retrograde?) use of the DIN input convention and the loud switch-on transient through the speakers being the predominant short-comings.
 The latter could be overcome by using a soft-start which could be fitted inside the unit.

 An unconventional but high quality build, some considered the placement of volume, balance and mono controls before the tape outputs as inconvenient.
 However, the facility for up to three tape decks to be used, the tape 2 output following the lo-filter and tone controls, could be useful.

-The over V/I protection was noteworthy in that a FET was used to reduce the input V in proportion to the output current.
+The over V/I protection was noteworthy in that a FET was used to reduce the input V in proportion to the output current in contrast with other models.

 This protection only turns on at the equivalent of 50W into a 2 ohm load and when it does it only adds a moderate distortion (0.2% typically) as distinct from clipping (V limit = 75V, I limit = 5A).
 The small capacitor prevents protection 'spikes' from appearing on the output and a LED drive circuit is triggered.
 Rated, by the author, to be one of the most succinct and successful systems seen.